-- > The household has not given notice to move - > The resident is not being evicted - > The resident is current for all outstanding charges - The resident is not currently in an active or suspended repayment agreement for failing to fully and accurately report income or household composition - > The resident has no record of more than one minor lease violation in the last 12 consecutive months. - > The resident has no record of any major lease violations - The resident complies with lease provisions regarding decent safe and sanitary conditions of the current unit - The resident has no more than two (2) late rent payments in the last 12 consecutive months.
+- > The household has not given notice to move - > The resident is not being evicted - > The resident is current for all outstanding charges - The resident is not currently in an active or suspended repayment agreement for failing to fully and accurately report income or household composition - > The resident has no record of more than one minor lease violation in the last 12 consecutive months. - > The resident has no record of any major lease violations - The resident complies with lease provisions regarding decent safe and sanitary conditions of the current unit - > The resident has no more than two (2) late rent payments in the last 12 consecutive months. - The resident has a history of one (1) or more of lease violations of the community's smoke free policy in the last thirty-six (36) months.

-A unit transfer request for a household whose size/composition has not changed since move-in (or most recent transfer transfer) will not be considered for at least one year.
+A unit transfer request for a household whose size/composition has not changed since move-in (or most recent transfer transfer) will not be considered for at least one year or until the completion of the initial or current term.